 Although very rare, some women die from complications with a cesarean delivery.
 Death is almost always caused by one or more of the complications listed above, like uncontrolled infection, a blood clot in the lung, or too much blood loss.
-Although many of the complications above can happen after vaginal births as well, the maternal death rate after cesarean deliveries is three to four times higher.
+Although many of the complications above can happen after vaginal births as well, the is three to four times higher.
 Even though this difference seems very large, maternal death after cesarean deliveries is still extremely rare.

-Out of pregnancy-related deaths, up to 55 percent are caused by the problems described above.
+Out of pregnancy-related deaths, are caused by the problems described above.
 The rest are caused by other problems, like heart trouble or high blood pressure.
 Death from cesarean delivery complications or any pregnancy-related cause is very rare in the U.S. and other developed countries.

 Women aren’t the only ones who can have complications from a cesarean delivery.
 Sometimes, the baby may also have problems.
 The following complications may affect the baby:

 - cuts or nicks from the surgery tools